-Luckily, for the first eight years of my career I was able to attend professional drum lessons which helped me to build a solid technical and theoretical basis for my drumming.
+Luckily, for the first nine years of my career I was able to attend professional drum lessons which helped me to build a solid technical and theoretical basis for my drumming.

 In early teenager years, I started jamming with friends and my cousin in my mom’s basement.
 With this formation, we played our first show in front of our local scene and friends when I was 14.
 Picked up by a local booker and record label, I was able to make first studio experiences at the age of 16 when recording songs for a local compilation and our first EP.
 A few years later, after the band started playing its first shows away from home in the rest of Germany, we decided to abandon the old band name and “take things more serious”.

 Oxymoron.
 We started playing shows and festivals in Germany and other countries soon.
 After the

 release of our first record “Fuck the Nineties ...
 Here’s our Noize“, we were invited to the US in 1996 and Japan in 1997.
 The band ended up playing hundreds of shows in more than 15 countries of

 Europe, more than hundred shows on five tours in the whole US (nope, we didn’t make it to Hawaii and Alaska), one solid tour through Japan and festivals such as With Full Force, Holidays in the

 Sun (in the UK, San Francisco and New Jersey), Force Attack, The Dour Festival, The Beer Olympics in Atlanta and various other festivals in different countries.
 Personal highlights to me were